 Making FDCC stick

-Army contractor shares secrets to deploying, maintaining Federal Desktop Core Configuration
+Army contractor shares secrets to deploying and maintaining Federal Desktop Core Configuration.

 While agencies scurried to set all their computers to FDCC specs last year, the work is not yet over.
 Administrators must now assure that the computers stay in compliance and that users don't muck around with the settings.